 Due to current circumstances, Jefferson County Elections was not able to follow standard elections processes in pulling this voter list, which led one elections staff member to erroneously include all registered voters in ward 4, rather than just those 18 and older.

 Like many health professionals, I’m fielding questions about masks.
-I research Personal Protective Equipment (PPE) guidelines for my Hospice’s 100+ community healthcare personnel.
-And I’ve had the chance to assist Golden organizations and volunteers stay safer and sort through all the advice.
+I research Personal Protective Equipment (PPE) guidelines for my Hospice’s 100+ community healthcare personnel and assisted Golden organizations and volunteers stay safer and sort through all the advice.

 On Friday April 3rd, Governor Polis urged Coloradoans to adopt a “Strong Mask Culture” when leaving the house.
 The CDC (Centers for Disease Control) now says the same.